Deprecated page

 "-c", "normal server command line here",

-You may want to split the models you've created based on which cluster or environment they've come from.
-You can use the --deployment
+If you want to split the models you've created based on which cluster or environment they've come from, use a separate project, for example "my-service-staging" or "my-service-production".

-When running the Akita CLI in daemon mode (see Staging and Production Express.js via Middleware), it is necessary that the middleware have access to the Akita daemon, and that the Akita daemon is able to access the Akita cloud services.
-You can use Docker-compose to ensure that the service being monitored and the Akita CLI are connected to the same network.
+If you run the Akita Agent in daemon mode, the middleware must have access to the Akita daemon, and the Akita daemon must be able to access the Akita cloud services.
+Use Docker-compose to ensure that the service being monitored and the Akita Agent are connected to the same network.

-If the service's network is internal, then the Akita CLI must be connected to an additional external networks.
-Here is an example Docker Compose file that shows how this can be done:
+If the service's network is internal, then the Akita Agent must be connected to an additional external network.
+To do this, create a Docker Compose file like the following:

 version: '3'